 Casey Hanson is the Director of Outreach and Engagement at Kids Win Missouri.
 Prior to her current role, Casey Hanson was the Policy and Communications Coordinator for the Missouri AfterSchool Network (MASN), housed at the University of Missouri in Columbia, where she earned her Bachelor’s degree in Sociology and Master’s in Public Affairs.
 Before joining MASN in 2014, she coordinated a statewide project aimed at expanding the state’s longitudinal data system to include more early childhood and afterschool related data.
 Casey’s passion for afterschool and early childhood education has been fueled by her direct experiences as a program volunteer, staff person, and participant.
 She also has experience working directly for legislators and as a community organizer for candidates and issue-based campaigns.
+Casey resides in St. Louis with her husband and two sons, Cormac, a preschooler, and Rory, an infant.
 Interested in contacting Casey?
 Email her at firstname.lastname@example.org.

 Brian is responsible for executing Kids Win Missouri’s strategic plan and overseeing the organization’s development.
 He started his career in public policy as the Executive Director of the Missouri General Assembly’s Joint Committee on Tax Policy where he assisted legislators in analyzing and crafting tax and economic development policies.
 After his work with the Missouri legislature, Brian started Missouri Wonk, a public policy analysis consulting firm whose work tackled diverse projects with subjects including tax policy and incentives, healthcare, education, transportation, housing, crime and neighborhood revitalization.
 Interested in contacting Brian?
 Please email him at firstname.lastname@example.org.